josephworks/josephworks.github.io/SUPPORT.md

-# Support on discord
+# Support on Discord

-# Support on freshdesk/freshservice
+# Support on Freshdesk/Freshservice